peterdsharpe/PotentialFlowVisualizer/README.md

 # PotentialFlowVisualizer (PFV)
 **By Peter Sharpe**

-*A fun, lightweight, tool to visualize potential flows quickly!*
+*A fun, lightweight tool to visualize potential flows quickly!*

 ## PFV Description
 PotentialFlowVisualizer is a convenient Python library that can be used to quickly visualize various potential flow fields.
 If you're new to potential flows, I've written a short intro at the bottom of this document.